 - Apathy robs your choice for happiness without a fight.
 Put up or shut up.
 (See #3)

 - Entropy is inevitable without fresh injections of give a damn.
 (See #1)

 - Atrophy is inevitable without a daily dose of just do it.
 (See #2)

 …or something like that.

-New Moon Blessings,
+Dark Moon Blessings,

-*Gratitude for the inspiration given through this conversation years ago on a Facebook thread, on another New Moon in Virgo.
+Gratitude for the inspiration given through this conversation years ago on a Facebook thread, on another Dark Moon in Virgo.
 Raven’s muse was our Sojo Tribe’s Alisa H. and Cardinal’s muse was Terrell G. We miss both of you!

 *Like the ancients once did, I now distinguish two separate phases of the moon that are often conflated as “new moon” by modern people.
 The Dark moon occurs when the moon and sun are exactly conjunct in the same sign, meaning we are looking at the un-lit side of the moon during the day.
 At this time the moon sets at sunset, and rises at sunrise.
 So there is ZERO moon to be observed at night.
 Hence, it is DARK.
 However, 2.5 days later, after the moon has moved on into the next sign of the zodiac, she greets us just after dusk as the thinnest slip of crescent moon.
 Hence, it is NEW.